vale-cocoa/VDLBinaryExpressionsAPI/README.md

 ```
 No need here to implement `isEmpty()` since `String` already provides it, which is also consistent with the implementation of the static method `empty() -> String`  we've just provided.

-On the other hand making `Int` conform:
+On the other hand making `Int` conform to `RepresentableAsEmptyProtcol`:
 ```swift
 extension Int: RepresentableAsEmptyProtocol {
     public static func empty() -> Int { return 0 }
     public func isEmpty() -> Bool { return self == Int.empty() }
 }
 ```
-Since `Int` doesn't provide an `isEmpty()` istance method, we provide one which returns the comparsion between its value and the one returned by the static function `empty()`.
-Note that the value `0` was chosen because that would be the value returned by evaluating an empty expression… **This is why the API method `evaluate()` can be available on `Collection` of `BinaryExpressionToken<T: BinaryOperatorProtocol> where T.Operand: RepresentableAsEmptyProtocol`, in this way it'll also be possible to evaluate empty expressions.**
+Since `Int` doesn't provide an `isEmpty()` istance method, we must provide one which returns the comparsion between its value and the one returned by the static function `empty()`.
+Note that the value `0` was chosen because that would also be the value returned by evaluating an empty binary expression with integer numbers as operands… **This is why the API method `evaluate()` can be available on `Collection` of `BinaryExpressionToken<T: BinaryOperatorProtocol> where T.Operand: RepresentableAsEmptyProtocol`, cause that is how to evaluate empty collections.**

 ### Conversion between infix and postfix notation
-The API allow to convert an expression between the two notation forms with the methods `validInfix()` and `validPostfix()`.
+The API allow to convert an expression between the two notation forms with the instance methods `validInfix()` and `validPostfix()`.
-Both methods will return an `Array` whose `Element` is the same as the `Collection` callee, in case it is a valid expression in any of the two notations.
+Both methods will return an `Array` whose `Element` is the same type as the `Collection.Iterator.Element` callee, in case it is a valid expression in any of the two notations.

 That is, given a collection of tokens whose order is a valid infix notation expression, `validInfix()` will return it as an array with the same elements in the same order, while  `validPostfix()` instead will return an array with the same operands and operator elements, ordered to form the equivalent expression in postfix notation.

-On the other hand given a collection of tokens whose order is a valid postfix notation expression, `validInfix()` will return an array containing the same elements, but with their order changed and optionally with parenthesis tokens added, to form the equivalent expression in infix notation.
-While `validPostfix()` will return the same elements in the same order of the callee collection inside an array.
+On the other hand given a collection of tokens whose order is a valid postfix notation expression, `validInfix()` will return an array containing the same elements, but with their order changed —eventually with parenthesis tokens added when needed—, to form the equivalent expression in infix notation.
+While calling `validPostfix()` will return an array containing the same elements in the same order of the callee collection.

 ### Combining two postfix expressions into one
-Building up a postfix expression could be a tricky task, since the reverse polish notation since we generally are more prone to use the infix notation.
+Building up a postfix expression could be a tricky task, since we are generally more used to work with the infix notation.
-On the other hand postfix notation is way much more easy for keeping track on how a binary expression is evaluated.
+On the other hand postfix notation is way much easier for keeping track on how a binary expression is evaluated.

-The method `postfixCombing(using:with:)` it's a useful tool for building up expressions in postfix notation: by providing an operator and another valid expression in either infix or postfix notation, the callee (another valid expression in either notation) and the other expression will be both turned into expressions in postfix notation and used as operands of the given operator.
+The method `postfixCombing(using:with:)` it's a useful tool for building up expressions in postfix notation: by providing an operator and another valid expression —in either infix or postfix notation.
+Both expressions will be turned into postfix notation and used as operands for the given operator, forming a unique valid postfix expression.

 That is, given:
-* `a, b, c, d` are operand tokens
+* `a, b, c, d` as operand tokens
-* `operatorX, operatorY, operatorZ` are operator tokens
+* `operatorX, operatorY, operatorZ` as operator tokens
-* `zOperation` is the concrete instance of `BinaryOperatorProtocol` associated to token `operatorZ`
+* `zOperation` as the concrete instance of `BinaryOperatorProtocol` associated to token `operatorZ`
-* `let lhs = [a, b, operatorX]` a valid postfix expression
+* `let lhs = [a, b, operatorX]` as a valid postfix expression
-* `let rhs = [c, d, operatorY]` another valid postfix expression
+* `let rhs = [c, d, operatorY]` as another valid postfix expression

 when:
 * `let new = try! lhs.postfixCombinig(using: operatorZ, with: rhs)`